-When you’ve been continuously told things that did happen didn’t, things that didn’t did, that you imagine things, being belittled and shamed, living under constant gaslighting, fear of reactions if you don’t do, as they say, you’ll be looking for validation and reassurance as when you’re living in cognitive dissonance your realties and beliefs are no longer matching up.
+When you’ve been continuously told things that did happen didn’t, things that didn’t happen did, that you imagine things, being belittled and shamed, living under constant gaslighting, fear of reactions if you don’t do, as they say, you’ll be looking for validation and reassurance as when you’re living in cognitive dissonance your realties and beliefs are no longer matching up.

 Lack of boundaries.

-Narcissists have many manipulative methods to take down peoples boundaries when you fear saying no, you’re going to say yes in the hope nothing terrible will happen to you.
+Narcissists have many manipulative methods to take down peoples boundaries.
+When you fear saying no, you’re going to say yes in the hope nothing terrible will happen to you.